suraj480/JAVA_25_nov_practice/ReadMe.md

 A hash code is an integer value that is associated with each object in Java.

 ### StringBuffer:- To reduce relocation of string it gives us buffer (16 chracters)

+### constructor is called whenever you will create a object in main method (sub class and super class both)
+### this keyword is used to refer to a current object
+### super means call the constructor of a super class if you pass parameter in super it will call constructor of a super class

+# Naming convetions
+## class and interface capital
+## variable and methods small letters